-9. This section considers the situation where one or more persons transfer an interest in residential land to an LTC they own shares in.
+12. This section considers the situation where one or more persons transfer an interest in residential land to an LTC they own shares in.

-- 10. For the bright-line test in s CB 6A to apply, there must be a disposal of residential land. - 11.
-The Commissioner considers there is a disposal of residential land in this situation. - 12.
-The ordinary meaning of "dispose" applies in this context.2 Under the ordinary meaning, a disposal of property involves the total alienation of the property.3 A disposal also includes acts by which some new interest in property is created and vested in another person.
-The new interest can be a legal or an equitable interest.4 - 13.
-For a more detailed discussion of the ordinary meaning of "dispose", see IS 22/03: Income tax Application of the land sale rules to co-ownership changes and changes of trustees5 from [35]. - 14.
+- 13. For the bright-line test in s CB 6A to apply, there must be a disposal of residential land. - 14.
+The Commissioner considers there is a disposal of residential land in this situation. - 15.
+The ordinary meaning of "dispose" applies in this context.
+Under the ordinary meaning, a disposal of property involves the total alienation of the property.
+A disposal also includes acts by which some new interest in property is created and vested in another person.
+The new interest can be a legal or an equitable interest. - 16.
+For a more detailed discussion of the ordinary meaning of "dispose", see IS 22/03: Income tax Application of the land sale rules to co-ownership changes and changes of trustees from [35]. - 17.
 In determining whether there is a disposal when a person transfers an interest in land to an LTC, it is relevant to ask whether the property that they have before and after the transfer is the same.
-If they have a different interest in property after the transfer, then they may have disposed of their original interest in property and replaced it with a new interest in property. - 15.
-Therefore, it is relevant to consider the nature of an LTC owner's interest in property that the LTC owns and to compare this with the interest in property that a person has where they hold property directly. - 16.
+If they have a different interest in property after the transfer, then they may have disposed of their original interest in property and replaced it with a new interest in property. - 18.
+Therefore, it is relevant to consider the nature of an LTC owner's interest in property that the LTC owns and to compare this with the interest in property that a person has where they hold property directly. - 19.
 The nature of an LTC owner's interest in property has two dimensions: - the nature of the interests LTC owners have for non-tax law purposes; and - the effect of s HB 1 (LTCs are transparent).

-2 "Dispose" is defined in the Act for the purposes of s CB 6A, but the definition is an inclusive one, such that it extends the meaning of the word, rather than providing a general meaning.
+&lt;sup>1 "Dispose" is defined in the Act for the purposes of s CB 6A, but the definition is an inclusive one, such that it extends the meaning of the word, rather than providing a general meaning.

-3 Henty House Pty Ltd v FCT (1953) 88 CLR 141 (HCA); FCT v Cooling 90 ATC 4,472 (FC).
+&lt;sup>2 Henty House Pty Ltd v FCT (1953) 88 CLR 141 (HCA); FCT v Cooling 90 ATC 4,472 (FC).

-4 Carter v Carter [1896] 1 Ch 62; Case Q57 (1993) 15 NZTC 5,325.
+&lt;sup>3 Carter v Carter [1896] 1 Ch 62; Case Q57 (1993) 15 NZTC 5,325.

-5 Tax Information Bulletin Vol 34, No 7 (August 2022).
+&lt;sup>4 Tax Information Bulletin Vol 34, No 7 (August 2022).